 Growing up in the rural Blue Ridge Mountains of North Carolina I was accustomed to playing outside in the woods and creeks, opening up my mind to creativity.
 I have always been very hands-on and creative.
 I would make paper dye with wild violets and mold bowls from clay dug out of the creek banks.
 My mother and her family are very artistic and creative with design.
 My father is a hard working farmer.
 I believe I have both these attributes, and that when these traits are combined they fit perfectly the description of a blacksmith: hard work mixed with creative spirit.

 I always get asked how and why I got started in blacksmithing at the age I did.
 One might think that I saw a blacksmith at a local fair or read about it in school and ran home to try it out.
 There was no conscious reason why I started, it's just called being a 13 year old boy.
 There is nothing else to it.
 Once I started heating up and hammering on steel, I knew it felt right.
 Only afterward did I discover what I was doing was called blacksmithing.
-Today I’m twenty-one years old with eight years of experience, author of my book FORGED a Guide to Becoming a Blacksmith, and I’ve had the pleasure to teach private lessons to students from as far away as Australia.
-At the age of 19 I purchased a beautiful 10 acre plot of land outside of Boone, NC for the future site of Hoffman Blacksmithing.
+Today I’m twenty-two years old with 9 years of experience, author of my book FORGED a Guide to Becoming a Blacksmith, and I’ve had the pleasure to teach private lessons to students from as far away as Australia.
 In June of 2016, I traveled NYC to appear on History Channel's Forged in Fire.
-There, I forged a Kora sword and became the youngest to win Forged in Fire against ABS Master Bladesmith Josh Smith. *Full article here*
+There, I forged a Kora sword and became the youngest to win Forged in Fire against ABS Master Bladesmith, Josh Smith. *Full article here*

 I believe that high school hindered me in a way since I discovered my vocation at such a young age.
-Getting an education is imperative, but at the same time it felt nearly obsolete for me.
+Getting an education is imperative, but at the same time it felt nearly obsolete for me and it’s becoming more apparent every day how this traditional schooling isn’t working for so many folks with an aptitude for trades.
 I was already working 35 hours a week after school and on weekends, making both school and work life challenging.
 Add to that several years in Boy Scouts, achieving Eagle Scout at seventeen.
 I truly believe in hard work for building character.
 The secret to success is passion and hard work, of which I’m fortunate to have plenty for blacksmithing.
-Work hard and love what you do, and it will all seem like play!
+Our goal today is to create a tool that your great grandfather would call quality.
+Made by people, not machines.
+We’re creating legacy tools to be passed down generation to generation.